Scientific Name

 Edithcolea grandis is a succulent plant with leafless, richly branched stems and attractive pale yellow flowers with red-brown spots.
 The stems are decumbent, 4- or 5-angled, sharp-toothed, and range from grey-green to red with brownish spots.
 They can grow up to 12 inches (30 cm) long and 1.6 inches (4 cm) in diameter.

-The bisexual hairy-margined flowers can reach up to 5 inches (12.5 cm) in diameter and appear at the end of the shoots.
+The bisexual, hairy-margined flowers, which can reach a diameter of 5 inches (12.5 cm), appear at the end of the shoots.
 The numerous winged seeds are encased in twin seed horns (follicles).

 Hardiness